Small-Systems/kirby3-TranslatedLayout/README.md

 ### Import existing data

+- The default language saves as the native Kirby layouts field.
+- Translations have a different content structure and only save the translated block fields.

 **Warning!** If you already have a layout with translated content, switching to this field will erase all translations unless you manually give the same `id` to blocks/rows/columns in the translations data structure.
 There is no automatic script available.
+The same happens when you change the default language so make sure it's correct, and to never change it again.

 ### Blueprints

-In your page blueprints, you can simply replace a `type: layout` or `type: blocks` field by `type: translatedlayout` or `type: translatedblocks`.
+In your page blueprints, you can simply replace a `type: layout` field by `type: translatedlayout`.
 Read more about how to use the respective fields in the official Kirby docs.

 The only difference is an extra `translate` property on fields, please refer to this example: